robin277t/bank-tech-test/ReadMe.md

         console.log(this.instructions)

     method: deposit(amount, date)
+        checks amount is valid number
-        if input wrong type then return && (console.log error message explaining required format) else adds amount to accountBalance
+        adds amount to accountBalance
         calls logDeposit ("deposit" amount, date)
         return (`deposit of ${amount }successful, new balace is ${this.accountBalance}`)

     method: withdraw(amount, date)
+        checks amount is valid number
-        if input wrong type then return && (console.log error message explaining required format) removes amount from accountBalance
+        removes amount from accountBalance
         calls logWithdraw ("withdraw", amount, date)
         return (`withdrawal of ${amount }successful, new balace is ${this.accountBalance}`)

     method: createLogRecord(type, date, amount)
-        creates a JS object with date, amount deposited, and accountBalance and pushes into log array
+        creates a strong with date, amount deposited or withdrawn, and accountBalance and pushes into log array

     method: printStatement
-        if transactionsLog is empty, console.log(no activity to show yet on this account) else print header, and then each item of log array in reverse date order on a newline, stringified
+       print header, and then each item of log array in reverse date order on a newline

+    method: dateCheck (date)
+        takes date and returns today's date if date incorrect, or absent

-# TESTS:
+## TESTS:

     Test Block 1: constructor
         1 - instantiate new Account > expect this.accountBalance === 0